mkjanke/ThornwavePy/README.md

 Notes:

   * bluetoothctl and gatttool may require sudo privs.
 The python script may also need sudo privs.
+  * To create log, run periodically from cron & pipe outputto a file with >>